 VPNTunnel is part of a company called Edelino Commerce Inc.

-They’re a Seychelles-based VPN, with 43 servers spread across 31 countries.
+They’re a Seychelles-based VPN provider, with 43 servers spread across 31 countries.

 They’re in many of the usual locations, such as the US, UK, and the EU.
 But they also have some less usual locations, like Argentina and Israel.